ibm-cloud-docs/vmwaresolutions/vcenter/scb-view-delete-instance.md

 New deployments of Security and Compliance Readiness Bundle instances are not supported.
 You can still add or delete clusters, add or delete ESXi servers or NFS storage, and add or remove services for existing instances.
 You can also view and delete your Security and Compliance Readiness Bundle instances.
 {: deprecated}

 You can view the summary and detailed information of the Security and Compliance Readiness Bundle instance that you provisioned.
-The available information and the procedure to view it is similar to that of VMware vCenter Server® instances.
-For more information, see [Viewing vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances).
+The available information and the procedure to view it is similar to that of {{site.data.keyword.vcf-auto}} instances.
+For more information, see [Viewing Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances).

 If you want to release the components that you ordered in a Security and Compliance Readiness Bundle instance, you can delete it.
-The procedure to delete Security and Compliance Readiness Bundle instances is similar to that of vCenter Server instances.
-For more information, see [Deleting vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance).
+The procedure to delete Security and Compliance Readiness Bundle instances is similar to that of Automated instances.
+For more information, see [Deleting Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance).